Global Forecasting of Tropical Cyclone Intensity Using Neural Weather Models: Post-Processing Algorithms

 \subsection{Baseline Models}

 We further provide simple baselines for comparison against the performance of the studied algorithms.
 An overview of each baseline is given below. \paragraph{Persistence:} The first baseline we evaluate against is persistence, which given our problem statement (i.e., predicting the intensification of a known tropical system) requires that we predict 0 intensity changes.
-This is a fairly good guess at short lead times, but that the quality of the prediction decays quickly with an increase in lead time. \paragraph{Average Climatology:} The second baseline we propose is to calculate the average behavior of storms at a given lead time.
+This is a fairly good guess at short lead times, but the quality of the prediction decays quickly with an increase in lead time. \paragraph{Average Climatology:} The second baseline we propose is to calculate the average behavior of storms at a given lead time.
 This results in the climatology values shown in \Cref{tab:ave_climatology}, shown in z-score values.
 We note that the distributions are generally centered around 0, and that as expected the variance increases with lead time---with the notable exception of 168h.
 A rigorous examination of this variance is not within the scope of this study, but we propose that part of the decrease in variance at maximum lead time is related to our choice to eliminate lead time predictions for which we do not have a ground truth value.

-\paragraph{Direct Regional Forecast (No post-processing):} Unlike the other baselines, this one applies to the \textit{inputs} of the prediction algorithms used in this study.
-Rather than providing inputs forecasted by NeWMs we instead provide the ERA5 conditions at the time of forecast, irrespective of lead time (i.e., the data that the NeWMs process in order to provide a forecast).
+\paragraph{Direct Regional Forecast (No post-processing):} Unlike the other baselines, this baseline relies on the \textit{inputs} of the NeWMs used in this study.
+Rather than providing inputs forecasted by NeWMs to the post-processing architectures, we instead provide the ERA5 conditions at the time of forecast irrespective of lead time (i.e., the data that the NeWMs process in order to provide a forecast).
 Comparing against this baseline (a direct regional forecast without any intermediate prediction step) helps evaluate the benefit of post-processing NeWMs.